rola93/altBotUY/README.md

 ## V0.2
  *  Usage of alt_text is now checked for both: followers and friends.
-Friends are reply publicly while for followers a DM is sent if possible, other wise a public tweet invting them to DM the bot
+Friends are reply publicly while for followers a DM is sent if possible, other wise a public tweet inviting them to DM the bot
  * Current version add timestamp to log file
  * Messages are are now defined in `bot_messages.py` module, and include a link to a tutorial on how to add alt_text to images.